alexismirandan/Edit-image-kivy-app/README.md

 # edit-image-kivy-app
-Crop, Resize and Rotate images app
+Crop, Resize and Rotate images app with Kivy